krautchan/kryo-chief/readme.txt

 This program was inspired by http://heise.de/-3112837

-TL;DR: Linux doesn't have ransomware trojans.
+Heise reported on how GNU/Linux is lagging behind the state of the art.

-Now the world of Free Software is again on par with Windows.
+This disparity must not stand!
+Free Software until victory.
+Always!